Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

 \subsection{Applications}

 Although our results are derived for the case of the consensus dynamics \eqref{consensus}, they have direct implications in the case of several real-world applications, described by the general set of equations \eqref{general}.
-Below we discuss three applications of interest in the realm of man-made networks.
+Below we discuss three applications of interest in the realm of man-made networks. {A detailed asymptotic stability analysis for each application is provided in the Methods.
+Specifically, the synchronization dynamics is analyzed in Methods Sec.\ \ref{Sec:MAI}, the power grid dynamics in Methods Sec.\ \ref{Sec:MAII}, and the formation control dynamics in Methods Sec.\ \ref{Sec:MAIII}.}

-\textbf{1.
-The Synchronization of Coupled Chaotic Oscillators:} A model for the emergence of synchronization in a network of coupled oscillators is the following,
+As a first application, we first consider synchronization of coupled chaotic oscillators.
+A model for the emergence of synchronization in a network of coupled oscillators is the following,

 where $\bx_i(t) \in \mathbb{R}^m$ is the state of oscillator $i$ at time $t$, the functions $\bF: \mathbb{R}^m \to \mathbb{R}^m$ and $\bH: \mathbb{R}^m \to \mathbb{R}^m$ describe the local dynamics and the coupling functions, respectively.
 The matrix $L = [L_{ij}]$ is the Laplacian matrix that describes the network connectivity, and the scalar $\sigma \geq 0$ is the coupling strength.
 For this example, we set the local dynamics $\bF$ to be the chaotic Lorenz oscillator.
 The functions $\bF$ and $\bH$ are